 - Quarter two: July 31

-- Quarter three: October 31
+- Quarter three: Oct.
+31

-- Quarter four: January 31
+- Quarter four: Jan.
+31

 However, SUTA tax due dates varies by state.
-For example, in Michigan, the taxes are due on the 25th of the month instead of the end of the month: April 25, July 25, October 25, and January 25.
-Failing to meet the deadline may result in a penalty or late tax payment interest assessment.
+For example, in Michigan, the taxes are due on the 25th of the month instead of the end of the month: April 25, July 25, Oct.
+25, and Jan.
+25. Failing to meet the deadline may result in a penalty or late tax payment interest assessment.
 Therefore, you not only have to know what taxes to withhold and pay but also when and how to pay it—by state.

 Credit Reduction States

-The IRS explains it like this: generally, employers may receive a credit of 5.4% when they file their Form 940 (PDF), employer’s FUTA return, to result in a net FUTA tax rate of 0.6% (6.0% – 5.4% = 0.6%).
+The IRS explains it like this: generally, employers may receive a credit of 5.4% when they file their Form 940 (PDF), Employer’s FUTA Return, to result in a net FUTA tax rate of 0.6% (6.0% – 5.4% = 0.6%).

-What that means is that you’re likely to pay higher taxes when hiring employees in the Virgin Islands as the credit reduction goes up by .03% a year, driving your tax up by that amount annually.
+What that means is that you’re likely to pay higher taxes when hiring employees in the Virgin Islands as the credit reduction goes up by 0.03% a year, driving your tax up by that amount annually.

 Avoiding Payroll Taxes